thelooter/EventChecker/README.md

 Plugin to help Developers check which events are getting Fired by the Server.
 Events can be disabled in the config file.

+# Features
+- Prints out Events that get Fired
+- Possibilty to switch between a Whitelist and a Blacklist

 ## Planned Features